Designing the next

 When you add your address and allow the location services, the home screen shows a map of your current location and the nearby stops around you.
 When you click on stop you are immediately prompted with the destinations that are available from that stop.

-Before the trip, you can view the route to your pickup station and can view how long till your next trip and you can also click on the "Navigate" button which opens Google Maps route for you.
-During the trip, you can view their dropoff time, your current location and your route till the dropoff station.
+Before the trip, you can view the route to your pickup station and can view how long till your next trip, you can also click on the "Navigate" button which opens the Google Maps route for you.
+During the trip, you can view their dropoff time, your current location, and your route till the dropoff station.
 After the trip, you are prompted to rate the trip.